mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/OOP.md

 ## What is Object Oriented Programming?

+Object Oriented Programming is a programming paradigm.
+It is a way of structuring and organizing code to make it more maintainable, flexible and easier to think about.

+It was created to deal with the increasing complexity of software programs.
+As software systems grew larger and more complex it became very difficult to maintain them and make changes.

+OOP solves these problems by creating containers for data and functionality called objects which form the building blocks for the entire program.

+These building blocks are independent of each other.
+Manipulating one object does not affect other objects.The entire program becomes the interaction of these objects.
+It is even possible to reuse these objects for other purposes which reduces repetition within the program.

+OOP gives us the ability write organized code with clear boundaries.
+Its gives us the ability to section off areas of code, restricting access to data providing data protection and security.

+It also creates another layer of abstraction for the programmer to think on which helps with comming up with a more flexibles solution.

 ### Define the Problem?
 Why was it created?
 Object Oriented Programming is a programming model/pattern/paradigm.
 Its a way of organizing code.